conda/conda/docs/source/building/environment-vars.rst

        ``110``, or ``111``.
    * - ``CONDA_PREFIX``
-     - This is the path to the conda environment used to build the package, e.g. ``/path/to/conda/env``.
+     - This is the path to the conda environment used to build the package, such as ``/path/to/conda/env``.
 Useful to pass as the environment prefix parameter to various conda tools, usually labeled ``-p`` or ``--prefix``.